 Mechanical Engineering is one of the traditional engineering disciplines and is also at the forefront of modern technological innovations.
-Stony Brook University and SUNY Korea place a strong emphasis on graduate programs that produce individuals with competent backgrounds in the basic principles and who are prepared for research and development positions in the industry, university faculty postions, and leadership roles in government agencies.
+Stony Brook University and SUNY Korea place a strong emphasis on graduate programs that produce individuals with competent backgrounds in the basic principles and who are prepared for research and development positions in the industry, university faculty positions, and leadership roles in government agencies.

 Students can choose one of three areas of concentration: mechanical design, solid mechanics, and thermal sciences and fluid mechanics.
-They can then focus on experimental, analytical, or computational aspect or a combination of these aspects.
+They can then focus on an experimental, analytical, or computational aspect or a combination of these aspects.

 M.S.
 Program in Mechanical Engineering

-The M.S. program is designed to train students with professional career in business, industry, or government.
+The M.S. program is designed to train students with a professional career in business, industry, or government.
 Besides the regular M.S. program, we also offer a combined five-year B.E./M.S. program.

 Ph.D.
 Program in Mechanical Engineering

 The Ph.D. program is for students interested in obtaining academic or research positions in colleges and universities or in government and commercial research laboratories.
-The program gives students a rigorous and thorough knowledge of a broad range of theoretical and practical research subject areas, and develops the ability to recognize and pursue significant research in Mechanical Engineering.
+The program gives students a rigorous and thorough knowledge of a broad range of theoretical and practical research subject areas and develops the ability to recognize and pursue significant research in Mechanical Engineering.

 Requirements for the admission to the Graduate Program of Mechanical Engineering: